m-dati/hkwk24/TESTS.md

 A subfolder `tests/` contains a perl file `test1.pl`, available for basic verification runs, that can be changed and used to run pattern matching.

-Some `out#.log` logs are exampres of tests results.
+Some `out#.log` logs are examples of tests results.

 - Test examples: